wahern/shix/README.md

 ### opendir(path:string)

 Return a directory handle.
-Unlike in C this is not a handle to an open directory descriptor; it's a wrappar around a Lua file handle to the stdout of a subshell sending the directory contents.
+Unlike in C this is not a handle to an open directory descriptor; it's a wrapper around a Lua file handle to the stdout of a subshell sending the directory contents.

 ### readdir(dh:object)